wdi-sf-july/final_project_specs/readme.md

 ## FINAL PROJECT DESCRIPTION
 For the final project you will use your knowledge of front and back-end web development to produce an awesome web application that can be used by friends, family or any of the other billions of people who use the Internet.
 The type of web application you create is your choice.

-The objective of this project is to:
+The objective of this project is:

 * To apply knowledge by building a web application from the ground up.
 * To demonstrate mastery of topics covered during this course.
-* Showcase your abilities to potential employers, friends, family, and community members.
+* To showcase your abilities to potential employers, friends, family, and community members.

 ## CORE REQUIREMENTS